pihchikk/SR3-XCT/.ipynb_checkpoints/Readme-checkpoint.md

 --phase: Specify the operation mode (train or val).
 For inference, use val.

---config: Path to the configuration file (YAML or JSON).
+--config: Path to the configuration file (YAML).

---num_iterations: Number of iterations for generating and evaluating super-resolved images (default: 15).
+--num_iterations: Number of inference iterations to improve the structural quality of the super-resolved image (default: 15).

-Output

 ## Acknowledgments